Let’s start by asking the most basic questions – What is a data lake?

 Follow these three modules to implement Qubole on Google Cloud:

-Here is a reference architecture of how a fully integrated Qubole Environment looks like:
+Here is a reference architecture of what a fully integrated Qubole Environment looks like:

 Discover what makes for a Modern Data Architecture and how to build a modern data platform on Google Cloud.
 Click here to view the webinar.